 As new parents, you may not know all of the parts of parenting a baby, but you have some idea of what to expect.
 Here are some common challenges to expect that are important to talk through:

 - Female Recovery Post-Delivery

 - Keeping Up with Laundry

 - Getting Cleaning Around the House Done

 - Deciding Where the Baby Sleeps

 - Finding Time for Love and Intimacy Post Baby

 Is there anything you think will be especially hard on this list?
-If your husband says to you, “I do not want your mother’s input on how to take care of our baby.
+If your husband tells you, “I do not want your mother’s input on how to care for our baby.
 I want you and I to figure it out.”
-This is important to know beforehand.
-Especially if your mother is planning to come and stay with you for two weeks!
+This is important to know beforehand, especially if your mother plans to stay with you for a few weeks!

-Or if your husband says, “I think it is better for the baby to sleep in her crib from day one” and you were planning to have her in a rock-n-play in your room, this is a good thing to discuss.
-You might want to negotiate and say, “If that is important to you, then I need you to get up and bring her to me every time she cries because I don’t want to have to continually leave the room.”
+Or if your husband says, “I think the baby should sleep in her crib from day one,” and you were planning to have her in a rock-n-play in your room, this is a good thing to discuss.
+You might want to negotiate and say, “If that is important to you, then I need you to get up and bring her to me every time she cries because I don’t want to have to leave the room continually.”

 Communicating when things are not in the heat of the moment allows for better compromise and hopefully less conflict once baby comes!
-It is impossible to come up with an exact plan until you’re in the thick of it, but any amount of mental preparation helps.
-So take some time in the next few weeks to go over some of these things.
+It is impossible to make an exact plan until you’re in the thick of it, but any amount of mental preparation helps.
+So, take some time in the next few weeks to review some of these things.
 You won’t regret it!